wendyhuan/Crime_Toronto/README.md

 ## Statement on LLM usage

 ChatGPT4o (4o-mini) was used as an LLM for this project.
 Debugging, formatting, and commenting were done using LLM.
-All chat history for the LLM usage can be found in the `inputs/llm/usage.txt` folder
+All chat history for the LLM usage can be found in the `inputs/llm/usage.txt` folder.

-## To Professor:
-I HAD WROTE THE WHOLE ESSAY.
-However, The Render keeps giving me error saying my latex version is too low so that I can't render the whole essay.
-I would try to fix it.
-However, i 've done the whole essay and did all other works.
-Please take a look!
-Thank you!!